hdilab/library-chatbot/data/nlu.md

 - Yes,
 - Sure

+## intent:article_is_peer_reviewed
+- How can I tell that the article is peer reviewed?
+- How do I know if the article is peer reviewed?
+- tell me if the article is peer reviewed
+- is this article peer reviewed?
+- peer reviewed articles
+- article is pee

+## intent:articles_from_pubmed
+- How do I obtain full articles from PubMed from the library computers
+- articles from PubMed
+- articles from pubmed
+- get articles from PUBMED
+- PubMed articles from library computers

 ## intent:choose
 - /choose[{"area_of_study": "Nursing"}](area_of_study:Nursing)
 - /choose[{"area_of_study": "History"}](area_of_study:History)
 - /choose[{"area_of_study": "Kinesiology"}](area_of_study:Kinesiology)
 - /choose[{"area_of_study": "Nursing"}](area_of_study:Nursing)
 - /choose[{"area_of_study": "Nursing"}](area_of_study:Nursing)

+## intent:cite_an_article_using_apa
+- How do you cite an article and mission statement using APA?
+- cite an article using APA
+- cite the mission statement using APA format
+- how do you cite an article using APA
+- how do you cite mission statement using APA

 ## intent:deny
 - no